thenameisajay/crypto-order-book/LEARN.md

 4. **Modular and Extensible Architecture**: The application's use of tRPC's modular and extensible architecture suggests that this approach can be beneficial for building scalable and maintainable applications, especially as the codebase grows in complexity.

 5. **Comprehensive Testing**: The type-safe nature of tRPC and its clear API boundaries facilitate the creation of comprehensive tests, which is crucial for ensuring the reliability and robustness of a real-time, data-driven application.

+6. **Enforcing Code Quality Standards**: The use of Husky, Prettier, and ESLint helps maintain a consistent and high-quality codebase, which is essential for a project that aims to be scalable and maintainable.

 ## Conclusion